ScriptRaccoon/portfolio-website/src/data/projects/weatherapp.md

 date: 2022-06-12
 ---

-A simple weather app made with SvelteKit.
-The data comes from [OpenWeather API](https://openweathermap.org/) via a SvelteKit endpoint.
-Notice that this project uses the old SvelteKit routing structure.
+This is a basic weather app made with SvelteKit.
+The data is retrieved from the [OpenWeather API](https://openweathermap.org/).
+The following features of SvelteKit are used:

+-   components
+    -   scoped styles
+-   (nested) routes
+-   layout
+-   server-side rendering
+    -   the app still works when disabling JS on the client
+-   page load
+    -   fetch API data
+    -   environment variables